nus-cs2113-AY2021S2/tp/docs/team/leehanyongandy.md

 ---

 ### Contributions to the DG
-I have documented the section on ParserHandler Component and ViewCommand Implementation.
+I have documented the section on ParserHandler Component, ListCommand and ViewCommand Implementation.
 This includes the UML class, object and sequence diagrams.

 Other contributions to the DG are:
 * Appendix A consisting of Target User Profile and Value Proposition